emontzkajnl/livability/wp-content/plugins/block-visibility/readme.txt

 == Changelog ===

+= 3.6.1 - 2024-09-06 =

+**Fixed**

+* [ACF] Fixed bug where ACF fields were not being displayed following the v3.6.0 update.

+= 3.6.0 - 2024-09-05 =

+**Added**

+* [Location] Added ability to show/hide blocks in archive templates based on taxonomy attributes (Hierarchy, Relative Hierarchy, and Supports).
+* [Location] Added ability to show/hide blocks if the current post has an excerpt.

+**Changed**

+* Front-end classes are now implemented using the HTML API.
+* Updated the `render_block` callback function to only fetch plugin settings if a block has visibility conditions set.
+* Updated deprecated Button component variant and size properties.
+* Updated popover placement and offsets.
+* Updated general component styling to match Core.
+* Updated React Select component to match Select controls in Core.
+* Refactored the main plugin class.
+* Refactored the setting tabs.
+* Refactored the link utility and updated all plugin links.
+* Removed control filters deprecated in v2.5.1.
+* Removed all usage of `get_file_data()`.

+**Fixed**

+* Fixed backward compatibility error due to the unified extensibility APIs in WordPress 6.6.
+* Fixed Widget Editor notice in WordPress 6.6+.
+* Fixed spacing in the Day of Week control.
+* Fixed Firefox content overflow issue with the React Select component.

+= 3.5.0 - 2024-07-20 =

+**Changed**

+* Updated "Tested up to" to WordPress 6.6.
+* Updated "Requires at least" to WordPress 6.4.
+* Updated the `PluginMoreMenuItem` slot usage to support unified slots in 6.6 and ensure backward compatibility.

+**Fixed**

+* [Date & Time] Fixed style bug in the day-of-week controls.
+* Fixed the `useCommand` import now that 6.4 is the minimum version.

 = 3.4.0 - 2024-04-01 =

 **Added**

-* [Date & Time] Add the ability to set seasonal (year-agnostic) schedules.
+* [Date & Time] Added the ability to set seasonal (year-agnostic) schedules.

 **Changed**

-* Update Playground blueprint with improved demo content.
+* Updated Playground blueprint with improved demo content.
-* Update "Tested up to" to WordPress 6.5.
+* Updated "Tested up to" to WordPress 6.5.
-* Update "Requires at least" to WordPress 6.3.
+* Updated "Requires at least" to WordPress 6.3.
 * To use conditional opacity, you now must also have conditional indicators active.
 * Set rewrites to false for the `visibility_preset` post type.
-* Update the deprecated `__experimentalGetSettings` function with the stable `__getSettings` version.
+* Updated the deprecated `__experimentalGetSettings` function with the stable `__getSettings` version.
 * [WooCommerce] When retrieving orders, both processing and completed orders are now included.

 **Fixed**

-* Fix enqueue styles console errors by enqueuing the conditional indicator stylesheet using `enqueue_block_assets`.
+* Fixed enqueue styles console errors by enqueuing the conditional indicator stylesheet using `enqueue_block_assets`.

 = 3.3.0 - 2024-01-18 =